-These are methods suitable for solving hyperbolic conservation laws, such as the compressible Euler equations (1.1.1), or convection dominated convection diffusion problems, such as the compressible Navier-Stokes equations with high Reynolds numbers.
-For such problems shocks and other discontinuities or high gradient regions exist in the solutions, making it difficult to design stable and high order numerical methods.
+These are methods suitable for solving hyperbolic conservation laws, such as the compressible Euler Eq.
+(1.1), or convection-dominated convection-diffusion problems, such as the compressible Navier-Stokes equations with high Reynolds numbers.
+For such problems, shocks and other discontinuities or high gradient regions exist in the solutions, making it difficult to design stable and high order numerical methods.